Latest Film Reviews

 |C-CAP TO HONOR FOUNDER RICHARD GRAUSMAN AND CHEF SARABETH LEVINE AT ANNUAL FOOD-TASTING BENEFIT|

 |MUSEUM OF MODERN ART RE-OPENS WITH LUXURIOUS NEW SPACE|

 In 1998 he founded and began publishing the Wolf Entertainment Guide on the Internet (www.wolfentertainmentguide.com ) containing his reviews of theater, film and other cultural events.

-At New York University, he was known for his courses on Film as Literature in the English Department and Cinema and Literature in the French Department.
-He now teaches independently The William Wolf Movie Preview Course at Lincoln Center's Francesca Beale Theater.
+At New York University, where he is currently Visiting Scholar, he was an Adjunct Professor and taught Film as Literature in the English Department and Cinema and Literature in the French Department.
+Professor Wolf is particularly known for his Movie Preview course, now presented independently at Lincoln Center in the Elinor Bunin Munroe Center.